gernotfeichter/alp/README.md

 > DEVELOPMENT IS STILL ONGOING!
 NOT USABLE ATM!

-Alp is a convenient - yet secure - authentication method that lets you use your android device as a key for your linux machine.
+Alp is a convenient - yet secure - authentication method that lets you use your android device as a key for your Linux machine.

-The idea of alp is, instead of typing a password on the linux machine, the user only clicks a button on an android device to confirm an authentication/authorisation request.
+The idea of alp is, instead of typing a password on the Linux machine, the user only clicks a button on an android device to confirm an authentication/authorisation request.

-I realized that in traditional PC setups, the user is confronted with either
+I realized that in traditional PC set-ups, the user is confronted with either
 - using a secure password that is labour intensive to type or
 - using a less secure password that is still annoying to be typed because of the frequency.